Altinn/altinn-studio-docs/content/app/development/ux/components/grid/_index.en.md

 ### Widths, text and alignment

-Adding attributes a cell in a header row makes it is possible to configure the width, text alignment, and number of lines to show in a cell for the headers column.
+Adding `columnOptions` in a cell in a header row makes it is possible to configure the width, text alignment, and number of lines to show in a cell for the headers column. `columnOptions` contain the following properties.

 - `width` - set to a string value containing a percentage, ex: `"25%"`, or `"auto"` (default).
 - `alignText` - choose between `"left"`, `"center"` or `"right"` to align text in table cell accordingly.